-APA is Australia's largest natural gas infrastructure business, owning and/or operating approximately \$19 billion of energy assets.
+APA is the proponent of the Project.
+APA is Australia's largest natural gas infrastructure business, owning and/or operating approximately \$20 billion of energy assets.
 Its gas transmission pipelines span every state and territory in mainland Australia, delivering approximately half of the nation's gas usage.
 APA has direct management and operational control over its assets and investments.